-S4056 Anisus vorticulus: Little ramshorn whirlpool snail Benacre to Easton H1150# Coastal lagoons, A195(B) Sterna albifrons: Little tern A021(B) Botaurus stellaris: Great bittern A081(B) Circus aeruginosus: Eurasian marsh harrier Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats, The structure and function (including typical species) of qualifying natural habitats, and, The supporting processes on which qualifying natural habitats rely.
-Public access/disturbance, water pollution, physical modification, changes in species distributions, fisheries (marine and estuarine).
-Minsmere to Walberswick Heaths and Marshes H4030 European dry heaths H1210 Annual vegetation of drift lines H1220 Perennial vegetation of stony banks A052(B) Anas crecca: Eurasian teal A021(B) Botaurus stellaris: Great bittern A081(B) Circus aeruginosus: Eurasian marsh harrier A082(NB) Circus cyaneus: Hen harrier and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats and habitats, The structure and function (including typical species) of qualifying natural Coastal squeeze, public access/disturbance, changes in species distributions, invasive species, inappropriate pest control, air pollution, water pollution, deer, fisheries (commercial marine and estuarine)
+S4056 Anisus vorticulus: Little ramshorn whirlpool snail Benacre to Easton H1150# Coastal lagoons, A195(B) Sterna albifrons: Little tern A021(B) Botaurus stellaris: Great bittern A081(B) Circus aeruginosus: Eurasian marsh harrier Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats, The structure and function (including typical species) of qualifying natural habitats, and, The supporting processes on which qualifying natural habitats rely. pollution, physical modification, changes Minsmere to Walberswick Heaths and Marshes H4030 European dry heaths H1210 Annual vegetation of drift lines H1220 Perennial vegetation of stony banks A052(B) Anas crecca: Eurasian teal A021(B) Botaurus stellaris: Great bittern A081(B) Circus aeruginosus: Eurasian marsh harrier A082(NB) Circus cyaneus: Hen harrier Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats and habitats, The structure and function (including typical species) of qualifying natural habitats, and, The supporting processes on which qualifying natural habitats rely. inappropriate pest control, air pollution, l A224(B) Caprimulgus europaeus: European nightjar A056(B) Anas clypeata: Northern shoveler A056(NB) Anas clypeata: Northern shoveler A051(B) Anas strepera: Gadwall A051(NB) Anas strepera: Gadwall A132(B) Recurvirostra avosetta: Pied avocet A195(B) Sterna albifrons: Little tern A394(NB) Anser albifrons albifrons: Greater white-fronted goose Southern North Sea Harbour Porpoise (phocoena To ensure that the integrity of the site is N/A phocoena) maintained and that it makes an appropriate contribution to maintaining Favourable Conservation Status (FCS) for Special Protection Areas harbour porpoise in UK waters. • Former where when the second of the state to Broadlands (also Ramsar H7210# Calcareous fens with Ensure that the integrity of the site is site) Cladium mariscus and species of the Caricion davallianae maintained or restored as appropriate, and ensure that the site contributes to species, siltation, inappropriate water S1016 Vertigo moulinsiana: achieving the Favourable Conservation levels, hydrological changes, water abstraction, change in land management, Desmoulin's whorl snail Status of its Qualifying Features, by H7230 Alkaline fens maintaining or restoring; inappropriate scrub control, changes in species distributions, public 1

-4224(B) Constant

-A224(B) Caprimulgus europaeus:

-European nightjar

-A056(B) Anas clypeata: Northern

-shoveler

-A056(NB) Anas clypeata: Northern

-shoveler

-A051(B) Anas strepera: Gadwall

-A051(NB) Anas strepera: Gadwall

-A132(B) Recurvirostra avosetta:

-Pied avocet

-A195(B) Sterna albifrons: Little

-tern

-A394(NB) Anser albifrons

-albifrons: Greater white-fronted

-goose

-80000

-Southern North Sea Harbour Porpoise (phocoena To ensure that the integrity of the site is N/A

-phocoena) maintained and that it makes an

-process, appropriate contribution to maintaining

-Favourable Conservation Status (FCS) for

-harbour porpoise in UK waters.

-Special Protection Areas indiadai porpoise ili ok waters.

-Broadlands (also Ramsar H7210# Calcareous fens with Ensure that the integrity of the site is Water pollution, climate change, invasive

-site) Cladium mariscus and species of , species, siltation, inappropriate water

-Jite; the Caricion davallianae and ensure that the site contributes to levels, hydrological changes, water

-S1016 Vertigo moulinsiana: abstraction, change in land management,

-Desmoulin's whorl snail Status of its Qualifying Features, by inappropriate ditch management,

-H7230 Alkaline fens maintaining or restoring; inappropriate scrub control, changes in

-species distributions, public